Virginia-iGEM/igem-wikibrick/wiki/README.md

   - Build destinations and upload sources should be made identical, they are currently the same.
 - Eliminate code duplication in upload.js
 - Remove synchronous file read in relative2absolute.js
-- Cache username and password so that user does not have to enter them twice for publish.
+- Cache username and password when gulpfile runs so that user does not have to enter them twice for publish.
+- Decide whether or not to switch to [Bourbon Neat](https://goamplifi.com/5-reasons-we-chose-bourbonneat-over-foundation-or-bootstrap/) instead of Bootstrap.

 ### Medium Priority